7 tips for improving your brainstorming sessions

 During the meeting itself, have plenty of sticky notes and markers on hand.
 The intent is to make things fun and less like the typical workday.
-The presence of sticky notes alone can be enough to encourage group participation.
+The presence of sticky notes or digital sticky notes alone can be enough to encourage group participation.
 As an added perk, sticky notes help document your process.

 6. Allow for individual ideation